WeblateOrg/weblate/docs/admin/access.rst

    :guilabel:`Component list`, :guilabel:`Components` and :guilabel:`Project`,
    only :guilabel:`Component list` is being applied.

-Additionally step is performed if checking permission for the translation:
+Additional step is performed if checking permission for the translation:

 4. :guilabel:`Languages` are matches against scope of translations, if not set, this matches no